 Margie lays into Sara a little about getting a job.
 Sara says she doesn’t like that ‘game.’
 The two decide to play truth or dare instead.
 Sara dares Margie to put her bra on over her shirt.
 She does it and Sara takes a photo on her phone, joking that she will put it on Facebook.

 Margie has a ring on her finger and is trying to get her best friend to notice it.
 After a while she gives up and just tells Sara that she is engaged.
 Her boyfriend, John, popped the question the night before.
 The girls agree to spend the evening talking about wedding plans, and go out to dinner together.

-At the beginning of act two, we see Janice, Sara and Bubbe in their kitchen all wearing black.
-They had just been at the funeral and are now waiting for guests to arrive and mourn.
+At the beginning of Act II, we see Janice, Sara, and Bubbe in their kitchen, all wearing black.
+They have just been at the funeral and are now waiting for guests to arrive and mourn.
 Margie enters after a bit and offers to get the door when the guests begin arriving.
 After a bit Nashama Gottlieb enters and gives her condolences to Bubbe.
 Apparently the two know each other.
 Sara is really put on her toes, but Nashama leaves.